-Blażej Lepczyński - Member of the Supervisory Board

-He graduated from the University of Gdańsk obtaining a master degree in Economics.
+Błażej Lepczyński - Member of the Supervisory Board He graduated from the University of Gdańsk obtaining a master degree in Economics.
 Moreover, in 2002 he has completed post graduate studies in the field of banking and finances at the Faculty of Economic Sciences and Management of Nicolaus Copernicus University in Toruń (organised in cooperation with the Gdańsk Academy of Banking).
 He was awarded a PhD in Economics at the University of Gdańsk in 2003 and since that year he has held the position of an assistant professor at the Management Faculty.
-Since 1996 he has been engaged with the Gdańsk Institute of Market Economics where, since 2005, he is manager of the "Banking and financial markets" research area
+Since 1996 he has been engaged with the Gdańsk Institute of Market Economics where, since 2005, he is meaner of the "Porview and financie" mortate" reserved to por manager of the "Banking and financial markets" research area